huland/logseq-notes/pages/inputvalidation.md

   	...

   ```
-- This validation does not run with the current implementation,
+- This validation does not run with this implementation, the ets_offer is a `serializers.SerializerMethodField()`
+-